About me

 I see myself as a strategic job creator

 I ran the City of Los Angeles Economic and Workforce Development Department (EWDD).
-EWDD provides a broad range of programs offering assistance to business, job seekers and disconnected youth.
+EWDD provides a broad range of programs offering assistance to business, job seekers, and disconnected youth.
 All of EWDD’s programs are designed to help build local business and strengthen the workforce.

 I currently serve as the executive director of the Infrastructure Funding Alliance, a national initiative to meet future infrastructure, economic development, and environmental challenges.
 The organization’s mission is to develop and advocate approaches and strategies that motivate government at all levels to implement environmentally and fiscally sustainable infrastructure projects.
+To address these challenges more efficiently, I ask you to support Jan Perry for Congress.

 Here are some of my career highlights